serdarbozoglan/My_Rasa_ShoppingBot/README.md

-# Shopping Bot which is created by using Rasa.
+# Shopping Bot which was created by using Rasa.